June 11-14 • 8:30 a.m. - noon

 Gift: All students receive a special edition scrub shirt.

 Monday - Discover the world of Nursing!
 Meet “Stan” and watch him come alive!
 Explore your very own heart: watch the rhythm, listen to the beat!

 Monday - Check oxygen levels with the pulse oximeter, help a baby or adult (manikin) breathe using a resuscitation bag, give a breathing "treatment," do chest percussion.

 Tuesday: Explore the Laboratory; draw "blood," determine blood types, find sugar in "urine," look at blood cells under a microscope, identify "bugs".

 Tuesday: See the body through and through with X-ray images; take X-rays of “Rebecca” the mannequin.

 Wrap-up: How to get ready for Wednesday.

-Get moving and think like a physical therapist; Range of Motion, how to use assistive devices, tips to staying healthy, how to make healthy food choices, wear an empathy suit.
+Wednesday: Get moving and think like a physical therapist; Range of Motion, how to use assistive devices, tips to staying healthy.

 Wrap-up: How to get ready for Thursday